gknowles/dimcli/docs/README.md

-When you want to put a bundle of stuff in a separate source file, such as a [command](Subcommands) and its options, it can be convenient to group them into a single static struc.
+When you want to put a bundle of stuff in a separate source file, such as a [command](Subcommands) and its options, it can be convenient to group them into a single static struct.
 ~~~ cpp
 // somefile.cpp
 static int myCmd(Dim::Cli & cli);